Cardiovascular Inflammaging: Understanding How Chronic Inflammation Ages Your Heart

 References

 Ajoolabady, A., Pratico, D., Tang, D., Zhou, S., Franceschi, C., & Ren, J. (2024).
 Immunosenescence and inflammaging: Mechanisms and role in diseases.
-Ageing Research Reviews, 101, 102540. https://doi.org/10.1016/j.arr.2024.102540
+Ageing Research Reviews, 101, Article 102540. https://doi.org/10.1016/j.arr.2024.102540

 Bartoli-Leonard, F., Clark, D. E., Singhal, N. S., & Nguyen, P. K. (2025).
 Unmasking the hidden burden: Inflammation and cardiovascular disease JAHA spotlight on the role of the immune system in cardiovascular health and disease.
-Journal of the American Heart Association, e047298.
-Advance online publication. https://doi.org/10.1161/JAHA.125.047298
+Journal of the American Heart Association, e047298. https://doi.org/10.1161/JAHA.125.047298

 Spray, L., Richardson, G., Haendeler, J., Altschmied, J., Rumampouw, V., Wallis, S. B., Georgiopoulos, G., White, S., Unsworth, A., Stellos, K., Tual-Chalot, S., & Spyridopoulos, I. (2025).
 Cardiovascular inflammaging: Mechanisms, consequences, and therapeutic perspectives.
-Cell Reports Medicine,c 6(9), 102264. https://doi.org/10.1016/j.xcrm.2025.102264
+Cell Reports Medicine, 6(9), Article 102264. https://doi.org/10.1016/j.xcrm.2025.102264

 Zeng, Y., Buonfiglio, F., Li, J., Pfeiffer, N., & Gericke, A. (2025).
-Mechanisms underlying vascular inflammaging: current insights and potential treatment approaches.
+Mechanisms underlying vascular inflammaging: Current insights and potential treatment approaches.
 Aging and Disease, 16(4), 1889. https://doi.org/10.14336/ad.2024.0922